• Skip to primary navigation

 Can I make these Paleo and dairy-free?

 Yes, you can!
-To do this, replace the keto sweetener with 2 tablespoons of coconut palm sugar and 2 tablespoons of honey or pure maple syrup, and replace the butter with 2 Tbsp. melted coconut oil or non-dairy butter, adding more if needed to help the bites hold together.
+To do this, replace the keto sweetener with two tablespoons of coconut palm sugar and two tablespoons of honey or pure maple syrup, and replace the butter with 2 Tablespoons of melted coconut oil or non-dairy butter, adding more if needed to help the bites hold together.
 And instead of beating the sweetener and butter first, simply stir everything together 👍

 Ingredients